fangchun007/Vehicle-Detection-and-Tracking/README.md

 ###Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+The biggest problem I met here is time costing.
+I am looking for a more efficient method.
+The second problem is

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.